runsascoded/dvc-utils/README.md

 51a48
 >   OPTIONAL INT64 Date (TIMESTAMP(MICROS,false));
 ```

+Here we can see that various date/time columns were consolidated, and several stringly-typed columns were converted to ints, floats, and booleans.

 </details>

+### Parquet row diff
 Diff the first row of the Parquet file above (pretty-printed as JSON), before and after the given commit:

 ```bash